These Are Our Average Monthly Living Expenses in Romania [2025 Update]

 Have in mind that rental prices, as well as the costs for purchasing an apartment or house in Romania have skyrocketed lately and they are at an all time high right now.

-Finding a place to live – even in the smaller cities – that is under 300 Euros for a family of three is almost impossible nowadays.
+Finding a place under €300 per month – even in smaller cities – is almost impossible these days.
 I wrote and in-depth article sharing some rental properties in Romania – make sure to check it out.

 Expect to pay at least 500 Euros for a 2 bedroom apartment – generally more in the larger cities, where you can end up paying up to 1,000 Euros per month for a 2-bedroom apartment in a good area.